-Subscriptions for units in the Fund are accepted by the Management Company, the administrative agent and the Depositary as well as at any other distributor.
+Subscriptions for units in the Fund are accepted at the issue price of the sub-funds by the Management Company, the administrative agent and the Depositary as well as at any other distributor.

 Subject to applicable laws and regulations, the Depositary and/or the agents entrusted with receiving subscription payments may, at their discretion and upon investors' request, accept the payment in currencies other than the currency of account of the respective sub-fund and the subscription currency of the unit class to be subscribed.
 The exchange rate used will be determined by the respective agent on the basis of the bid-ask spread of the relevant currency pair.
 Investors shall bear all fees associated with currency exchange.
 Notwithstanding the above, payment of subscription prices for units denominated in RMB shall be made in RMB (CNH) only.
 No other currency will be accepted for the subscription of these unit classes.